The Top Mistakes New Course Creators Always Make (And How to Avoid Them)Platform Review

 And guess what happens after a few months of recording courses?
 You will see that you hardly use most of the equipment, except your microphone.

-It turns out that creating online courses, unlike you might have been led to believe, is actually much simpler than you think.
+It turns out that creating online courses, as you might have been led to believe, is much simpler than you think.

 Yes there is a place for all those things in a studio, and they are worth learning just in case, and there is value in that.
 But that should not be your top priority.